LeadDyno/leaddyno-wordpress-plugin/readme.txt

 == Screenshots ==

-1. The LeadDyno Wordpress plugin settings.
+1. The LeadDyno dashboard.
+2. The LeadDyno affiliate desktop.
+3. The LeadDyno traffic dashboard.
+4. The LeadDyno commission dashboard.
-2. The LeadDyno dashboard page.
+5. The LeadDyno tools page.

 == Changelog ==

+= 1.10.2 =

+* General updates

+= 1.9.3 =

+* General updates

 = 1.9.2 =